osama-von/Alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Write a function that checks for a digit
+Write a function that multiplies two integers.